Jannyboy11/ScalaPluginLoader/README.md

 involved.
 If you're very security-focused you might want to provide your own jars by changing the URLs to "file://some/location.jar".
 The scala classes aren't actually loaded until there's a plugin that needs them, so you can run ScalaLoader once without ScalaPlugins to generate the config.
+- Some helper libraries based on Bukkit will assume that every calling class is in fact loaded from a JavaPlugin (they use `JavaPlugin#getProvidingPlugin(Class<?>)` internally), which will error when the class is loaded by the ScalaPluginClassLoader.
+If possible, always use methods that let you pass the Plugin instance explicitly!

 ### Roadmap
 There's only ~~seven~~ two features that are missing in my opinion: